 Steps to get it done:

-*** Research findings: Ebikes and eTrikes can open up and/or sustain a world of participation as evidenced in the The Shared Electric Bike Programme Final Report 2016.
+The first focus is on the installation of the bike shelter and echarger as this will give us a solid foundation.
+Next we'll buy a comfortable and easy to use ebike and an etrike with a differential axle.
+Any overfunding will buy another ebike and then an etrike.
+So please share this far and wide - help us really get off to a flying start! *** Research findings: Ebikes and eTrikes can open up and/or sustain a world of participation as evidenced in the The Shared Electric Bike Programme Final Report 2016.
 Findings include 1.
 Shared e-bikes can attract new riders to begin to cycling 2.E-bikes can provide health and wellbeing benefits 3.
 E-bikes can enable new types of trips to be made as cycling trips 4.E-bikes can enable people to reduce their car use 5.
 Shared e-bikes can offer affordable and convenient access to new opportunities 6.
 E-bikes hire supports a “try before you buy” model.https://como.org.uk/wp-content/uploads/2018/05/Shared-Electric-Bike-Programme-Final-Report.pdf